kramasamy/heron-starter/README.markdown

     @karthikz, @louis_fumaosong, @billgraham

-Third, if you need to use Twitter firehose/Tweet stream for your idea, create a set of credentials by following the instructions at
+Third, if you need to use Twitter firehose/Tweet stream for your idea, create a set of credentials by following the instructions

     https://dev.twitter.com/discussions/631